ferrara94/Univeristy_WebServices/README.md

 #### > FILE uploading & generation

-I implemented services which allow us to upload and download students information in **FILE.txt** format.
+I implemented services which allow us to upload (insert into DB) and download students information in **FILE.txt** format.

 Files are read and written, in the format **name;surname;date;xxx**, invoking related end-points.